 - 2007: Tunneling construction began in Manhattan and Queens

-- December 2022: LIRR service to Grand Central Madison will open to the public
+- January 2023: Grand Central Madison opens to the public

 About the project

-By the end of 2022, Long Island Rail Road service to Manhattan's east side will become a reality.
+Long Island Rail Road service to Manhattan's east side is now a reality.

 The culmination of the East Side Access project will be the opening of Grand Central Madison, a new terminal along Madison Avenue between 43rd and 48th streets that will accommodate LIRR trains.
 This new service from Long Island to Grand Central will save commuters up to 40 minutes of travel time per day.